bsugg/Project2/Wednesday.md

 ![](Wednesday_files/figure-gfm/boxPlot-1.png)<!-- -->

+A few scatter plots are created to visually explore any correlations between some predictor variables such as article word count, title word count, and number of images vs the response variables of article popularity and/or number of shares.

 ``` r
 # Scatter plot 1 creation
 plotWordCount <- ggplot(data = newsTrain, aes(x = n_tokens_content, y = shares))